 8. Presentation of the Award

-8.1 The award shall be announced and presented to the author(s) of the best book by the ASIS&T President at the banquet of the annual meeting of the Society.
+8.1 The award shall be announced and presented to the author(s) of the best book by the ASIS&T President at the banquet of the ASIS&T annual meeting.

-9.1 The award shall be publicized through the Bulletin of the Association for Information Science and Technology and related professional journals.
+9.1 The award shall be publicized through the Bulletin of the Association for Information Science and Technology, the Association website, and related professional journals.
 In addition, press releases may be sent to the winning author’s employer and local newspapers and the publisher of the book.
 Publicity is the responsibility of ASIS&T Headquarters.

-10.2 Nominations must be submitted to ASIS&T Headquarters by July 1.
-All submissions shall be acknowledged upon receipt.
+10.2 Nominations must be submitted using the electronic submission page by July 1.